DonSchenck/vac-seen-managed-kafka/README.md

 Click the small "copy" icon on the right side of the API token to copy the token to your machine's clipboard.

 ### Step 5.4
+If you have been using a Managed Kafka instance that has expired, you need to remove the objects associated with the old instance.
+Run this command to do that:
+`rhoas cluster clean`

+### Step 5.5
 With the token in your machine's clipboard, run the following command:

 `rhoas cluster connect --token {{insert_your_token_here}}`